SDF–Syrian transitional government clashes (2025–2026): Diplomacy

-Syrian transitional government–SDF
+SDF–Syrian government

 In the first week of September 2025, SDF representatives met with Syrian government officials in the DAANES with the aim of restoring the March agreement and reducing tensions.
 The parties agreed to suspend military reinforcements, establish joint committees, and implement measures to protect civilians and promote stability.
-Later that month the SOHR said there were "ongoing negotiations" between the SDF and STG to stand down from the state of high alert.
+Later that month the SOHR said there were "ongoing negotiations" between the SDF and the Syrian transitional government to stand down from the state of high alert.

-While attending a gathering in New York, Ahmad al-Sharaa warned of potential military action if the SDF did not disband, suggesting that neither Damascus nor Turkey would permit the SDF to continue operating.
+While attending a gathering in New York, Syrian President Ahmed al-Sharaa warned of potential military action if the SDF did not disband, suggesting that neither Damascus nor Turkey would permit the SDF to continue operating.
 An intact SDF "may lead to a large-scale war" and put "Iraq and Turkey at great risk, as well as the Syrian state", he added.

-At the end of September, Enab Baladi said that the talks between both sides have stalled.
+At the end of September, Enab Baladi reported that the talks between both sides have stalled.
 SDF spokesperson Ferhad Shami stated that the SDF, as a "military, social, political, and administrative organization," could not simply be "absorbed" into the Syrian state if the government continued to act like the former Ba'ath regime by "focusing solely on security and military matters."

-In October, a new round of talks between the SDF and the Syrian transitional government, scheduled to take place in Damascus under U.S. mediation, collapsed.
-A source close to the SDF told Al-Arabiya Al-Hadath that the STG had "refused to meet" with SDF officials for negotiations.
+In October, a new round of talks between the SDF and the Syrian transitional government, scheduled to take place in Damascus under US mediation, collapsed.
+A source close to the SDF told Al-Arabiya Al-Hadath that the Syrian transitional government had "refused to meet" with SDF officials for negotiations.

-On 6 October, SDF leaders met with U.S. officials, including Special Envoy Tom Barrack and CENTCOM Commander Admiral Brad Cooper, who led a delegation from the International Coalition.
+On 6 October, SDF leaders met with US officials, including Special Envoy Tom Barrack and CENTCOM Commander Admiral Brad Cooper, who led a delegation from the International Coalition.

 Ceasefire agreement

-On 7 October, following heavy clashes between the SDF and the transitional government during the siege of Sheikh Maqsoud and Ashrafiyah, a delegation consisting of SDF General Commander Mazloum Abdi, Co-Chair of the Department of Foreign Relations Ilham Ahmed, and Women's Protection Units (YPJ) Commander Rojhilat Afrin met with transitional government leader Ahmed al-Sharaa, Defense Minister Murhaf Abu Qasra, and Foreign Minister Asaad al-Shaibani.
+On 7 October, following heavy clashes between the SDF and the transitional government during the siege of Sheikh Maqsoud and Ashrafiyah, a delegation consisting of SDF General Commander Mazloum Abdi, Co-chair of the Department of Foreign Relations Îlham Ehmed, and Women's Protection Units (YPJ) Commander Rojhilat Afrin met with Syrian president Ahmed al-Sharaa, Defense Minister Murhaf Abu Qasra, and Foreign Minister Asaad al-Shaibani.

-The U.S.-backed meeting resulted in the signing of a comprehensive ceasefire agreement between both sides across "all fronts and deployment areas."
+The US-backed meeting resulted in the signing of a comprehensive ceasefire agreement between both sides across "all fronts and deployment areas."
 Defense minister Abu Qasra wrote on X that "the implementation of this agreement [would] begin immediately."

+Integration deadline

+The Syrian government and Turkey had set a deadline of 31 December 2025 for the SDF to integrate into the state.
+However, Western and Kurdish sources told Reuters on 18 December that an extension of the 10 March integration agreement's deadline was likely.

+On 29 December, SDF chief Abdi was expected to travel to Damascus to meet al-Sharaa for integration talks; however, his visit was delayed indefinitely due to "logistical and technical arrangements."